 Step 2 Click the button "+" to add music, it will pop up a window, which will show you all of the songs you have downloaded from iTunes.
 You can choose any song you want to convert.

-Step 3 After the successful adding, please click the button "Setting" to choose the output format as you need, in the pop-up window, you can set output path, output quality, and output format including WAV, AAC, MP3, and FLAC.
+Step 3 After the successful adding, please click the button "Setting" to choose the output format as you need, in the pop-up window, you can set output path, output quality, and output format including MP3, AAC, FLAC, AIFF, and WAV.

 Step 4After completing the above steps, the final one is clicking the button "Convert".
 Just a few seconds, it will succeed.